ITSM Workflow: 4 Common Mistakes And 8 Tips to Automate it Effectively

 • Approval and publication

-Let's look at how to build a really solid ITSM workflow through the following eight steps.
+Let's look at how to build a really solid ITSM workflow with these eight steps.

 2. Define your dependenciesDocument your workflow to ensure that all the appropriate resources and capabilities are captured so that it works effectively and correctly.